readysettech/readyset/docs/src/macro_benchmarking.md

   * Performing many migrations against the leader.
   * Churning connections.

-Benchmarks are all executed as subcommands on the `benchmarks` binary.
+Macro benchmarks are all executed as subcommands on the `benchmarks` binary.
 The complete set of benchmarks can be seen with `cargo run --bin benchmarks -- --help`.

-### Specifying a ReadySet deployment
+## Specifying a ReadySet deployment

 Benchmarks are run against any deployment that is compatible with MySQL, for ReadySet that is done by running a MySQL adapter.
 A deployment is